temporalio/cli/temporalcli/commandsmd/commands.md

   Only use with --query.
   Defaults to user name.
 * `--yes`, `-y` (bool) -
-  Don't prompt to confirm signalling.
+  Don't prompt to confirm signaling.
-  Only allowed when `--query` is present.
+  Only allowed when --query is present.

 ### temporal workflow stack: Trace a Workflow Execution

-Performs a [Query](/workflows#query) on a [Workflow Execution](/workflows#workflow-execution) using a `__stack_trace`-type query.
-Shows a stack trace of the threads and routines in current use by the Workflow to support troubleshooting:
+Perform a [Query](/encyclopedia/application-message-passing#queries) on a [Workflow Execution](/workflows#workflow-execution) using a `__stack_trace`-type
+Query.
+Display a stack trace of the threads and routines currently in use by the Workflow for troubleshooting:

 ```
 temporal workflow stack \